Cost of Living in The Gambia: What to Budget in 2026

 Wages rose, but buying power stays tight: vast income gaps leave many Gambian households struggling to afford basics.

-2. Low-income average: ~$78.59/month — limited ability to pay for food, transport, utilities.
+2. Low-income average: ~$78.59/month — limited ability to cover food, transport, and utilities.

-3. Typical salary: ~$310.85/month — moderately better but tight for families.
+3. Typical salary: ~$310.85/month — moderately better, but tight for families.

-4. High earners: ~$1,388.07/month — clear outliers with much greater consumption.
+4. High earners: ~$1,388.07/month — clear outliers with much greater purchasing power.

 Frequently Asked Questions